 Pollution in the Mumbai PortDue to the high population in the Mumbai metropolitan region and the intensely busy maritime trade, the Port is considered to be polluted heavily.
 Heavy metal flux is found in the creeks near to the port.
 Most of the pollutants in the port are sinking into the creeks, which results in the loss of biodiversity in the area.

 Efforts of the Mumbai Port TrustMumbai port Trust is the reason behind all the heights achieved by the Mumbai port.
 The efforts by the Mumbai port trust to improve infrastructure facilities, service processes and quality of service are done restlessly.
-To make the processes and activities in the port more user friendly, the services offered by the Mumbai port are enabled to access electronically.
 With an intention to encourage all the port trust employees and their children in their educational career, the trust is complimenting and awarding the employees with cash prizes and certificates every year.